 A Lot Grading Plan (Surface Drainage Plan) has been a part of the approval process for commercial and multi-family properties since 1993.
-The plan is required for new developments and approved by Drainage Planning on behalf of City Council.
+The plan is required for new developments and approved by City of Edmonton Development Services on behalf of City Council.

 This plan specifies design elevations, surface gradients, swale locations, and other drainage information required for lot grading.
 The approval of this plan provides an effective basis for lot grading control which will establish the drainage relationship between adjacent properties.

-Upon application for a development permit for any land zoned Commercial, Industrial, Multi-family, Apartment, Row Housing and Urban Services, the developer has to submit a proposed Lot Grading Plan to Drainage Planning for approval.
+Upon application for a development permit for any land zoned Commercial, Industrial, Multi-family, Apartment, Row Housing and Urban Services, the developer has to submit a proposed Lot Grading Plan to City of Edmonton Development Services, Lot Grading for approval.
 This plan must be completed within 60 days of the issuance of the building permit.

 - A scale drawing of the property in metric units, designed and certified by a Professional acceptable to the City Manager.
 For example, Professional Engineer, Registered Architect or Professional Technologist.